AfzalivE/ansi-mac-2020-kbd75-wasd-keyboard/README.md

 After a lot of searching for KBD75/YMD75 keycaps with Mac legends, I decided to create my own layout.

 I tried to mimic Apple's M1 Macbook Air (2020) keyboard as closely as possible but KBD75 has 1u keys to the right of the spacebar.
+Font used is SF Compact Rounded (in most places except the $ symbol, which is SF Pro Rounded).

 - New F4 (spotlight), F5 (dictation), and F6 (Do not disturb) icons
 - F13 with bulb icon for any custom lighting toggles